-IAS 1 (Amended) Presentation of Financial Statements- In June 2011, the International Accounting Standard Board published amendments to IAS 1 Presentation of Financial Statements.
-The amendments to IAS 1 Presentation of

-Financial Statements require companies preparing financial statements in accordance with IFRSs to group items within other comprehensive income that may be reclassified to the profit or loss separately from those items which would not be recyclable in the profit or loss section of the income statement.
+IAS 1 (Amended) Presentation of Financial Statements: In June 2011, the International Accounting Standard Board published amendments to IAS 1 Presentation of Financial Statements.
+The amendments to IAS 1 Presentation of Financial Statements in accordance with IFRS to group items within other comprehensive income that may be reclassified to the profit or loss separately from those items which would not be recyclable in the profit or loss section of the income statement.
 It also requires the tax associated with items presented before tax to be shown separately for each of the two groups of other comprehensive income items (without changing the option to present items of other comprehensive income either before tax or net of tax).

 The amendments also reaffirm existing requirements that items in other comprehensive income and profit or loss should be presented as either a single statement or two consecutive statements.
-This amendment is applicable to annual periods beginning on or after 1 July 2012, with early adoption permitted.
+This amendment is applicable to annual periods beginning on or after July 1, 2012, with early adoption permitted.
 The company is required to adopt IAS 1 (Amended) by accounting year commencing April 1, 2013.
-The company has evaluated the requirements of IAS 1 (Amended) and we do not believe that the impacts of adoption of IAS 1 (Amended) will have a material effect on the Consolidated Financial Statements.
+The company has evaluated the requirements of IAS 1 (Amended) and the company does not believe that the adoption of IAS 1 (Amended) will have a material effect on its consolidated financial statements.

-IAS 19 (Amended) Employee Benefits- In June 2011, International Accounting Standards Board issued IAS 19(Amended), Employee Benefits.
+IAS 19 (Amended) Employee Benefits: In June 2011, International Accounting Standards Board issued IAS 19(Amended), Employee Benefits.
 The effective date for adoption of IAS 19(Amended) is annual periods beginning on or after January 1, 2013, though early adoption is permitted.

-IAS 19(Amended) has eliminated an option to defer the recognition of gains and losses through re-measurements and requires such gain or loss to be recognized through other comprehensive income in the year of occurrence to reduce volatility.
+IAS 19 (Amended) has eliminated an option to defer the recognition of gains and losses through re-measurements and requires such gain or loss to be recognized through other comprehensive income in the year of occurrence to reduce volatility.
 The amended standard requires immediate recognition of effects of any plan amendments.
-Further it also requires asset in profit or loss to be restricted to government bond yields or corporate bond yields, considered for valuation of Projected Benefit Obligation, irrespective of actual portfolio allocations.
-The actual return from the portfolio in excess of such yields is recognized through Other Comprehensive Income.
+Further it also requires assets in profit or loss to be restricted to government bond yields or corporate bond yields, considered for valuation of Projected Benefit Obligation, irrespective of actual portfolio allocations.
+The actual return from the portfolio in excess of or less than such yields is recognized through other comprehensive income.

-These amendments enhance the disclosure requirements for defined benefit plans by requiring information about the characteristics of defined benefit plan and risks that entities are exposed to through participation in those plans.
+These amendments enhance the disclosure requirements for defined benefit plans by requiring information about the characteristics of defined benefit plans and risks that entities are exposed to through participation in those plans.